 We are here to help you understand what Medicare will be to you in under 2 minutes.

 What Is Medicare?

-Once you become eligible for Medicare you can decide to enroll in original Medicare which includes Part A, Part B and usually Part D.
+Once you become eligible you can decide to enroll in original Medicare which includes Part A and Part B.

-Or you may choose to enroll in Medicare Advantage, sometimes referred to as Part C to provide you with all your medical coverage.
+Or you may choose to enroll in an Advantage plan, sometimes referred to as Part C to provide you with your medical and prescription drug coverage.

 If you choose original Medicare, then you will be eligible to also purchase Medicare Supplement Plans to cover the gap in costs that Medicare does not cover.

 Most people qualify for ‘Premium Free’ Part A by you or your spouse working and paying taxes for 40 quarters.

 Even if you qualify for premium free Part A, if you use your Part A insurance, you will be responsible for a $1,364 inpatient hospital deductible and coinsurance in 2019.

 Part A only covers the first 60 days of hospitalization before you will be responsible for a large daily portion of your stay.

 Many people will also choose a Medicare Supplement Plan to pay the Part A impatient deductible and provide for longer hospitalization coverage.